 (i) operating and safety procedures as described in §289.229(f)(3)(B) of this title; and

-(ii) a description of the applicant's proposed facilities in accordance with §289.229(f)(2) and (f)(3)(A), (D) and (E) of this title.
+(ii) a description of the applicant's proposed facilities per §289.229(f)(2) and (f)(3)(A), (D) and (E) of this title.

-(2) Each person having a radiation machine for non-human use, other than those specified in paragraph (1)(A) of this subsection and those used for industrial radiographic operations shall apply for registration with the agency within 30 days after beginning use of the machine.
+(2) Each person having a radiation machine for non-human use, other than those specified in paragraph (1)(A) of this subsection and those used for industrial radiographic operations as defined in §289.255 of this title, shall apply for registration with the agency within 30 days after beginning use of the machine.

-(3) Each applicant for use of radiation machines in industrial radiographic operations shall submit the information required in §289.255(t)(1) of this title before beginning use of the machine(s).
+(3) Each applicant for use of radiation machines in industrial radiographic operations shall submit the information required in §289.255(t)(1) of this title and receive a certificate of registration from the agency before beginning use of the machine(s).

 (4) An application for the uses specified in this subsection shall be signed by the applicant, registrant, or a person duly authorized to act for and on the applicant's or registrant's behalf.
 The application shall also be signed by the RSO.